jamiepla1/Azure-Landing-Zones/docs/content/accelerator/userguide/2_start/2c_local.md

 ---
-title: Phase 2c - Local filesystem
+title: 2.c - Local filesystem
 ---

 You can choose to bootstrap with `bicep` or `terraform` skip to the relevant section below to do that.